 Types of accommodation in Jordan

-Some expats find that the atmosphere in compounds tends to be less conservative than is typical in Jordan and they can behave and dress as they would back home.
-However, living in such a community does hinder cultural assimilation and expats staying there will miss out on a great deal of life happening beyond the walls of the compound.
+Some expats find that the atmosphere in compounds tends to be less conservative than is typical in Jordan, and they can behave and dress as they would back home.
+On the other hand, living in such a community does hinder cultural assimilation and expats staying there will miss out on a great deal of life happening beyond the walls of the compound.

+Once expats have decided what kind of accommodation they're looking for, they will also need to consider whether they want fully furnished, semi-furnished, or non-furnished accommodation.
 In fully furnished accommodation, everything but linen and towels is provided, while a non-furnished place won't have much beyond kitchen cabinets.
 Semi-furnished accommodation varies but will typically include the standard kitchen cabinets along with other kitchen goods such as a stove, microwave and fridge.